nasa/isaac/astrobee/simulation/acoustics_cam/readme.md

 ### Configuration

-The behavior of this camera is described in
+The behavior of this camera is described in:

      $ISAAC_WS/src/astrobee/simulation/acoustics_cam/acoustics_cam.json